 There is a similar take on this question even today, and it often defines specific religious traditions.

-For example, a few years ago my sister attended the funeral of a friend of hers – which was conducted by an Evangelical Protestant minister.
-Afterwards, at the luncheon, my sister met the minister.
+For example, a few years ago, my sister attended the funeral of a friend of hers – which was conducted by an Evangelical Protestant minister.
+Afterward, at the luncheon, my sister met the minister.
 As they were serving themselves at the buffet line, the minister asked her, “Have you received the Holy Spirit?”
 Are you ‘born again?’
 Have you accepted Jesus as your Lord and Savior?”
 To which my sister replied, “Well, yes!
 I guess, but I’ll have to check with my brother …he’s a Catholic priest.”

-The conversation ended there and then.
-But this brief encounter helps to illustrate religious language and distinctive religious imaginations about conversion and salvation.
+The conversation ended there, and then.
+But this brief encounter helps to illustrate the religious language and distinctive religious imaginations about conversion and salvation.

-So if there is a “narrow door,” to eternal life, or a vision of heaven as a “gated community,” we humans over the centuries keep asking what are the minimum requirements for entry?
+So if there is a “narrow door,” to eternal life, or a vision of heaven as a “gated community,” we humans over the centuries keep asking what the minimum requirements for entry are?

-So here’s where theology is helpful, where two understandings may assists use, namely the principles of the “via negativa,” and the “via positiva.”
+So here’s where theology is helpful, where two understandings may assist use, namely the principles of the “via negativa,” and the “via positiva.”

 Again, the gospel writers are questioning the role of privilege or status, and celebrate the radical idea that no one is unworthy of God’s love.

-A friend of mine, Jim went to each of these churches in Rome with the expressed idea of receiving the official stamp that marked his walking through the “holy doors” for this special year of mercy and grace.
+A friend of mine, Jim, went to each of these churches in Rome with the expressed idea of receiving the official stamp that marked his walking through the “holy doors” for this particular year of mercy and grace.